peterhinch/micropython_eeprom/README.md

 default in MicroPython's littlefs implementation is 512 bytes and all testing was done with this value.
 FAT requires 512 bytes minimum: FAT testing was done with the same block size.

+## 3.1 Developer Documentation

+This [doc](./BASE_CLASSES.md) has information on the base classes for those wishing to write drivers for other memory devices.

+# 4. littlefs support

 The test programs use littlefs and therefore require MicroPython V1.12 or later.
 On platforms that don't support littlefs the options are either to adapt